What is Anti-Counterfeiting Packaging?

 And the threat shows no signs of slowing, with the global counterfeit drugs market believed to be worth up to $432 billion.

 Thankfully, steps are being taken to combat the issue.
-In this guide, Origin explores anti-counterfeiting efforts in the pharmaceutical packaging industry and what future efforts are expected to look like.
+In this guide, Origin explores why anti-counterfeiting is important for pharmaceutical brands, anti-counterfeiting efforts in the pharmaceutical packaging industry, and what future efforts are expected to look like.

-Counterfeit medicines are any drug that has deliberately and fraudulently been mislabelled.
+Counterfeit medicines are any drugs that have deliberately and fraudulently been mislabelled.
 This covers a full range of criminal efforts:

 • Drugs with incorrect labels